worldofmarcus/project-portfolio-5/README.md

 ![Heroku Deployment Step 5](readme/assets/images/heroku_05.png)
 </details><br />

-6. Now it's time to create the project.
+6. To create the project, write the following command.

 * ```django-admin startproject YOUR_PROJECT_NAME .``` - This will create your project